Skip to main content

 Story pitches

-• Go below: meet and understand the diverse range of marine life that can be found in the Great Barrier Reef, including sea turtles, sharks, and colorful fish.
+- Below the surface: Meet and understand the diverse range of marine life that can be found in the Great Barrier Reef Marine Park, including sea turtles, sharks, and colourful fish.
 Our experts tell their stories of the wonderful world under the sea.

-• Protecting the Reef now and into the future: what Reef tourists can do to help protect this natural wonder.
-The Great Barrier Reef draws in millions of tourists every year, and that's where sustainable tourism comes in.
-Our experts explain responsible Reef practices, and how visiting the Reef with our accredited High Standard Tourism Operators can help this stunning natural wonder remains intact for generations to come.
+- Protecting the Reef now and into the future: Reef tourists can help protect the natural wonder of the Great Barrier Reef, which attracts millions of tourists every year.
+That is where sustainable tourism is important.
+Our subject matter experts explain responsible Reef practices, and how visiting the Reef with our accredited High Standard Tourism Operators can help this stunning natural wonder remain intact for generations to come.

 A selection of our subject matter experts to aid in your media, story-telling and campaigns.